CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/advanced_tutorial.md

     type: ImageChange
 ```

-In this case, the DeploymentConfig object will listen to *ImageStream* object
+In this case, the DeploymentConfig object listens to the *ImageStream* object
 `serveimagestream:latest`.

 ## ImageStream

 ImageStreams simplify image names and get triggered by a BuildConfig if new
-images are being uploaded to the registry.
-In the case where a new image is
+images are uploaded to the registry.
+When a new image is
 uploaded, it can trigger its listeners to act.
 In the case of our
 DeploymentConfig, the action triggered would be to do an update for the pods
 that it is meant to deploy.

-A simple ImageStream object looks like this:
+A simple ImageStream object:

 *`imagestream.yaml`*: